-- One port link bandwidth is 1 Gb/s - the load on the network should be significantly lower than 100% in order to keep the probability of data loss sufficiently low - the cost of the network grows like N logN with the number of ports, the cost of port devices like 2N. - the requirements for partitioning forbid the aggregation of data from different detectors into the same link (event fragment).
+- One port link bandwidth is 1 Gb/s. - The load on the network should be significantly lower than 100% in order to keep the probability of data loss sufficiently low. - The cost of the network grows like NlogN with the number of ports, the cost of port devices like 2N - The requirements for partitioning forbid the aggregation of data from different detectors into the same link (event fragment).

-Table 7 (Section 4.7.2) shows an optimal solution that requires 60 RUs.
+The optimal solution requires 60 RUs (Appendix B, Section B.4).
 The number of SFCs must be at least 60 but may be larger if needed.
 The fragment size is around 2 kB, which corresponds to a load of 66%.
 The total event size is 100 kB.
 Those are average values, actual events will vary in size, both for the fragments and for the full event size.

 The implementation of the readout network can be based on commercial products: large switches offering up to 120 GbE ports are available now.
 Another possibility would be to use the 8 ports provided by the twin mezzanine boards foreseen for the implementation of the RUs.
-We now discuss both solutions.
+We now discuss both solutions